26 FAQs about issuing and transferring private company shares.

 In general, the rights attached to a particular class of shares can be tailored to suit your requirements.
 For example, restricted and partly-paid shares, forfeitable under certain conditions, might be the most effective and tax-efficient choice for your employee incentive scheme.

 Once granted, share rights can only be varied with the consent of the holders of 75% of the relevant class of shares.
-So you can't easily change your mind if you subsequently realise you have given them too many, or the wrong, share rights.
-Advice is crucial.
+So you can't easily change your mind if you subsequently realise you have given shareholders too many shares, or the wrong rights.

 7. What effect does issuing private company shares have on our accounts?

 Issuing new private company shares increases the level of shareholders' funds in your company's balance sheet.
 This has the effect of increasing the company's total capital and reducing the company's gearing, ie the level of borrowing as compared to total capital.

 It's worth noting that all shares have a nominal value - such as £1 or £10.
 A share cannot be issued on terms a shareholder will pay the company less than that nominal value for the share.
 The total amount that the company has asked shareholders to pay for their shares on account of the nominal value (which will be all of it if the shares are fully paid) is shown under 'Called up share capital' in the balance sheet.